jpreecedev/developerhandbook/src/content/blog/typescript/using-es6-features-with-typescript/index.md

 ---
-layout: post
 title: Using ES6 features with TypeScript
 description: TypeScript is a transpiler, this allows you to utilize ES6 features today and have them transpiled into ES5, which is fully compatible with legacy browsers
-date: 2015-09-18
+pubDate: 2015-09-18
-categories: ['TypeScript']
+categories: ["TypeScript"]
-group: 'Software Development'
+group: "Software Development"
 ---

 ## TypeScript is a transpiler